gjsxo0828/multimodal/dataPreparationVQA.md

 ```python
 print(llava_call("Is this person expecting company?", "./images/tree.png"))
 ```
->  The image shows an individual sitting under a tree with a picnic spread out.
-There's food on the table, and it looks like it could be a pleasant outdoor setting for someone to join for a meal or conversation.
-However, there is no other person in sight, so the expectation of company might not be realized immediately.
-The setting appears inviting and relaxed, which might imply that the person is waiting for others to arrive.
+>  Based on the image, it seems that the person is set up for a picnic, which usually suggests they are expecting company.
+There's food laid out and other items like cups and a frisbee, which could be used during social activities.
+However, there's only one person visible in the image.
+Without additional context, it's not possible to definitively determine if they are indeed expecting someone else or if this is just a solitary picnic setup.

 ```python
 print(llava_call("What is just under the tree?", "./images/tree.png"))
 ```
->
- Under the tree, there appears to be a person sitting on a bench or lying down on a picnic blanket with their feet up.
-There are also some items scattered around that look like personal belongings and possibly food or drinks for a picnic.
+>  The image shows a person sitting on the ground near a picnic table, with what appears to be a sunny day and some personal items around.
+There's also a sports ball visible near the person.
+Under the tree, there are several bags that might contain belongings or food for the picnic.

 ```python
 Image(filename='./images/eyesight.png')